Cluster

 Acknowledge one or more IDs as having been processed by the consumer group.

-Awknowledge and delete one or more IDs in a stream.
+Acknowledge and delete one or more IDs in a stream.

 Append a message to a stream.